dergigi/dergigi.github.io/media/index.md

 ### Twitter Threads

-I use twitter to share and distill my thoughts, which sometimes leads to long-form twitter threads in which I try to flesh out certain ideas in a more public format.
+I used twitter to share and distill my thoughts, which sometimes led to long-form twitter threads in which I tried to flesh out certain ideas in a more public format.
+These days I post on [nostr][nostr] instead.
 Here are some threads that resonated most:

+[nostr]: {{ '/nostr' | absolute_url }}

 - **2021-12-12** - ["Why shitcoins are a waste of your time"][tw-shitcoins-waste-time] - A thread on the winner-takes-all dynamics of Bitcoin.
 - **2021-11-06** - ["Money is a network"][tw-money-network] - A thread on network effects and the design space of money.